andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 > [!todo]- partly exam relevant
 > This topic might seem complicated and like an unnecessarily detailed description.
 However, working with memory references is extremely significant for low level languages, also in Python you can not ignore it.
 Because if you are not aware of it you, you can not properly understand Python, will regularly make hard to find mistakes and struggle.
 The details of how this works/behaves are also different between languages.
 Please try to understand the basics, even if the details seem hard.

-Depending on whether a variable is storing a [[5 Datatypes#Mutable|mutable]] or immutable object the behaviour can be significantly different.
+Depending on whether a variable is storing a [[5 Datatype#Mutable|mutable]] or immutable object the behaviour can be significantly different.
 When assigning one variable to another `var2 = var1`, initially both of them will point to the exactly **same** location and therefore object in memory.
 So they do not only have the same value, they are actually the same thing.
 If you just want to copy the value while creating a new object you have to explicitly use methods like `.copy()`.

 The interesting part starts when you change one of the variables.
-If the object is not [[5 Datatypes#Mutable|mutable]], it is impossible to change its value in place.
+If the object is not [[5 Datatype#Mutable|mutable]], it is impossible to change its value in place.
 Instead a new object storing the the changed value will be created and assigned to the changed variable.
 So at the end both of the variables will point at different objects with different values.

 ```python
 x = 1               # creating a variable x and assigning it the value 1